Are you sure you want to remove this item from your Recipe Box?

 A riff on Shakespeare’s Romeo and Juliet, this music-filled romance follows a couple doomed from the start, thanks to long-formed (and quickly escalating) tensions between their friends.

-Robert Redford and Barbra Streisand’s on-screen relationship is proof: Just because you love someone doesn’t mean you are meant to be with someone. (“Your girl is lovely, Hubbell.”)
+Robert Redford and Barbra Streisand’s on-screen relationship is proof: Just because you love someone doesn’t mean you are meant to be with them. (“Your girl is lovely, Hubbell.”)

 Crime boss Marlon Brando loves doing people favors—unless they jeopardize his family and the dynasty he’s worked so hard to build.
 Get on board for the quotes alone.